RaviumLabs/KeepIt/README.md

 To function properly, the bot requires:

 - Read Message History
-- Send Messages
-- Embed Links
 - Use Application Commands
-- Manage Messages *(if applicable for advanced features)*

 ---